sandromaciel/locations-finder/README.md

 # IBGE Location Finder (EN)

-Project developed using an [API](https://brasilapi.com.br/docs) to simulate a simple web application for IBGE, where the regions of Brazil, its states and their cities are available.
+Project developed using an API ([Brasil API](https://brasilapi.com.br/docs)) to simulate a simple web application for IBGE, where the regions of Brazil, its states and their cities are available.

 ### Technologies
 The project was developed using the following technologies: